bridgedb/BridgeDb/README.md

 If you've obtained the source code of BridgeDb, you should be able to compile with a simple:

-	ant

-or (experimental; does not compile all jars) -

 	mvn clean install

 (If you want to ignore failing tests, e.g. because you are not online,